gasgit/SW-Proj-G00305555/README.md

 ## Databases Used

 CouchDB-server used to create dbs stops and ors.
-PouchDb on express for db_stops_local and db_ors_local which sync with couchDB-server
+PouchDb on express for db_4all_local which sync's with couchDB-server